CNRS Research Director

-Bruno Palier is CNRS Research Director at Sciences Po, Centre d’études européennes et de politique comparée.
+Bruno Palier is CNRS Research Director at Sciences Po, Centre for European Studies and Comparative Politics.
 Trained in social science, he has a PHD in Political science, and is a former student of Ecole Normale Superieure.
-He is director of LIEPP (Laboratory for interdisciplinary Evaluaiton of Public Policies).
+He co-directed then directed the LIEPP (Laboratory for interdisciplinary Evaluaiton of Public Policies) between October 2014 and July 2020.
 He works on the comparative political economy of welfare state reforms.
 He is currently co-leading a project on the world politics of social Investment and another one on Growth and Welfare in Global Capitalism.

 He was Guest Professor at the University of Stockholm (Spring 2009 and 2010), Visiting Scholar at Northwestern University (Spring quarter 2007), at Center for European Studies from Harvard University in 2001 and Jean Monnet Fellow in the European University Institute in Florence in 1998-1999.
 He is Member of the Society for the Advancement of Socio-Economics (SASE) Executive Council.